Prohibited Messaging Practices: How to Stay Safe + Compliant

 Phishing involves sending messages that appear to originate from reputable companies to deceive recipients into disclosing sensitive information, such as passwords and credit card numbers.

 Snowshoeing refers to the use of multiple source numbers to distribute messages in an attempt to circumvent spam filters.
-All operators ban this practice due to its impact on deliverability, and campaign or account suspension is possible.
+All operators ban this practice due to its impact on deliverability, and campaigns or accounts may be suspended.

-Filter invasion involves replacing blocked phone numbers with new ones to evade filters.
-On the other hand, number cycling consists of discarding numbers with poor deliverability and substituting them with new ones, which results in a negative user experience and may imply issues with consent or message quality.
+Filter evasion involves replacing blocked phone numbers with new ones to evade filters.
+On the other hand, number cycling involves discarding numbers with poor deliverability and replacing them with new ones, which can result in a negative user experience and may raise consent or message quality issues.

 When you send a message from your campaign, it passes through your network carrier and is then delivered to the recipient via the destination carrier.